bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Object-Oriented-Programming-in.md

 ### When to ignore the Law of Demeter

--   <span id="770a">When you work with objects that come from code that you didn’t create — you will often have to break the LoD.</span>
+-   <span id="770a">When you work with objects that come from code that you didn't create — you will often have to break the LoD.</span>

 <!-- -->